CamJam-EduKit/EduKit2/README.md

 There are two versions of the worksheets and code:

 * The GPIO Zero version uses the [GPIO Zero library](https://www.raspberrypi.org/blog/gpio-zero-a-friendly-python-api-for-physical-computing/).
 This is the recommended version for new Python programmers.
 * The RPI.GPIO version uses the original GPIO library.
+These have not been updated for many years, and so are unlikely to work.

 The kit costs only £8 including UK VAT, and is available from [The Pi Hut](http://thepihut.com/collections/camjam-edukit)